rjeka/secret-to-each-namespace/README.md

 ## How it works

-"To begin, deploy the Kyverno policy which automatically sets labels  "harbor-secret: true" to each namespace.
-This label will trigger the ClusterExternalSecret to generate a secret that grants access to the Docker registry."
+To begin, deploy the Kyverno policy which automatically sets labels  "harbor-secret: true" to each namespace.
+This label will trigger the ClusterExternalSecret to generate a secret in the labeled namespaces that grants access to the Docker registry